Years 3 & 4 PhD Students

 Read More

-Thesis Advisor: Associate Professor Omer Baris
+Thesis Advisor: Associate Professor Dina Sharipova

-Education: Master of Arts in Economics, Nazarbayev University (Kazakhstan)
+Education: Master in Public Policy, Nazarbayev University

 Nationality: Kazakhstan